botlate/Court-Filings-Preprocessing-for-RAG/readme.md

          for the year of use or any prior year, or
-     (b) any employee, partner, shareholder, associate, contractor, or agent of such a firm using the Software within the scope of their work or for the benefit of such a firm.
+     (b) any employee, partner, shareholder, associate, contractor, or agent of such a firm using the Software within the scope of their work or for the benefit of the firm.

-   These firms and individuals are prohibited from using, copying, modifying, merging, publishing, distributing, sublicensing, or selling the Software.
+    These firms and individuals are prohibited from using, copying, modifying, merging, publishing, distributing, sublicensing, or selling the Software without my permission.
+Just email of you want to use.
+This carveout of the the MIT license is not intended to prevent big firm lawyers from experimenting or trying out the Software for personal use.
+If you're going to use it for work billed at $700/hr you can throw a dollar on my hat.

 THE SOFTWARE IS PROVIDED “AS IS”, WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY,